Anthropology Research Bulletin

 We will advise on eligibility, school process, timeframes and more

-The last weeks of Michaelmas are particularly busy with SAME applications, so please give us as much notice as possible if you need application support — we may have limited capacity to help with new grant applications before the Christmas closure.
+Please give us as much notice as possible if you need application support — we may have limited capacity to take on new grant applications closer to scheme deadlines.

 If you have any items you would like added to this page please contact research@anthro.ox.ac.uk